etianl/Trouser-Streak/README.md

 ## Features:
 - **AutoBuild:** Places blocks according to placement in a 5x5 grid.
 You can draw pictures with it!
 (Credits to Banana) I modified it so it places lengthways infront of you.
 This way you can draw stairs and place them infront of you, hop up em and keep going.
 - **AutoBuildDown:** Same as above, but it places beneath your feet infront of you for downward stair building.
 Top right space is not reachable by the player so don't use that space in this case.
 (Credits to Banana)
 - **AutoStaircase:** Builds stairs upward in the direction you are facing.
 (Credits to Frostburn, and Banana for the player centering utils to make it work correctly) I just had to fix up some stuff for this one but Frostburn had the base code there.
+I believe this is the first publicly available automatic staircase builder in a Meteor addon, correct me if I'm wrong maybe I didn't have to learn some Java to do this.
 - **BetterScaffold:** Give you more options for scaffolding, bigger range and others.
 (Credits to Meteor-Tweaks)
 - **Boom:** Throws entities when you click (Credits to Allah-Hack) I just added some more fun things you might want to throw.
 - **FireballClicker:** Shoots fireballs wherever you click (Credits to GriefWaffen)